cPCWE -- Perturbed Convective Wave Equation based on Compressible Flows: Future Work

 \section{Future Work}

-This short working paper presents the derivation of the cPCWE and we are happy to receive feedback.
+This short working paper presents the derivation of the cPCWE, and we are happy to receive feedback.
+First results are presented for a two-dimensional isothermal mixing layer.
+The convergence of the numerical algorithm is assessed next.
 Furthermore, we are looking forward to collaborations on the topic to advance the theoretical understanding of flow-induced sound for subsonic flows.